-Broad-banded structures compress multi-graded structures into four or five 'bands', as illustrated in Figure 49.3.
-The process of developing broad-banded structures is called 'broadbanding'.
+Broad-banded structures compress multi-graded structures into four or five 'bands', as illustrated in Figure 46.3.
+The process of developing broad-banded structures is called 'broad-banding'.
 In its original version, a broad-banded structure contained no more than five bands, each with, typically, a span of 70 to 100 per cent.
-Bands were unstructured and pay was managed much more flexibly than in a conventional graded structure (no limits may be defined for progression that depended on competence and the assumption of wider role responsibilities) and much more attention was paid to market rates, which governed what were in effect the spot rates for jobs within bands.
+Bands were unstructured and pay was managed much more flexibly than in a conventional graded structure (no limits may be defined for progression, which depended on competence and the assumption of wider role responsibilities) and much more attention was paid to market rates that governed what were in effect the spot rates for jobs within bands.
 Analytical job evaluation was often felt to be unnecessary because of the ease with which jobs could be allocated to one of a small number of bands.
+The difference between broad bands and broad grades is that the latter still generally adopt a fairly conventional approach to pay management by the use of analytical job evaluation, mid-point management, compa-ratio analysis and pay matrix techniques.